cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 }
 ```

 Notice how it only cares about the first coin type.
-Add that in the constructor too, so that it does it on load.
+Add that in the constructor as well so that it does it on load.
 Via another specific function:

 ```typescript
 constructor(props:FaucetSenderProps) {